Philip Bračanin: Life

-Bračanin initially began composing music in the 1970s for the purposes of creating music that would more effectively teach his students certain aspects of harmony and counterpoint.
+Bračanin initially began composing music in the 1970s for the purposes of creating music that would more effectively teach his students salient aspects of twentieth century compositional techniques.
 He eventually became interested in creating more serious compositions for their own sake, with his 1977 Trombone Concerto being now regarded as his first mature work.
 He has since produced a considerable body of music, including symphonic works, choral works, chamber music, and pieces for solo piano.
-Many works by Bračanin are published by the Australian Music Centre and Maecenas Music.
+Many works by Bračanin are published by the Australian Music Centre.
 He has occasionally been musically inspired by the Dalmatian Croatian musical heritage of his forebears.
 In 1988 Bračanin was composer in residence at the Anglo-Australian Music Festival in Birmingham, England.
 In 1991, he fulfilled a similar role at the Bournemouth International Festival, at which two of his works were performed, including a festival commission.
 In 1995 his Guitar Concerto won the APRA Award for the best Australian Classical Composition.
+In 2014 he was composer in residence for the Rottingdean Spring Music Festival at which the oboe concerto, Shades of Autumn, was premiered.